erSubhashThapa/100daysofcode/r1-log.md

 - **#100daysofCode Twitter Participants:**

-   I started playing around with a script that finds how many #100daysofcode participants for a certain day on a certain date there are.
+   I started playing around with a script that finds how many #100daysofcode participants for a certain day (day 1/100.
+2/100 etc) on a certain date there are.

 ## Day 59